{{ summaryTitle }}

 Work intervals = ER Total work = ERW Total recovery = NsS+NbB Total session = P+U+C+Total work+Total recovery Interval work density = Total workTotal work+Total recovery100% Session work density = Total workTotal session100%

-HIIT rest and recovery segment count rules
+HIIT rest segment counting rules

-Accepted HIIT workout timer input ranges and timing effects
+Accepted HIIT workout timer input ranges

-Exercise rotation 1 line 24 lines Creates the movement list.
-Optional text after | becomes the cue for that exercise.
+Exercise rotation 1 line 24 lines Each nonblank line becomes an exercise.
+Text after | becomes the cue for that exercise.

 Rounds 1 20 Repeats the full exercise rotation and multiplies the work interval count.